Optimal design of compliant displacement magnification mechanisms using stress-constrained topology optimization based on effective energy: Numerical example of minimizing the p-norm of the von Mises stress and stress-constrained mean compliance minimization

-Several numerical examples are presented in which the p-norm of the von Mises stress defined in (\ref{eq:pn}) is minimized as the objective function to verify the validity of the stress constraint defined in (\ref{eq:dif_Gs}).
+In this section, we first tackle the minimization of p-norm of the von Mises stress.
+Next, we tackle the problem of the stress-constrained mean compliance minimization.
 As illustrated in Figure \ref{fig:cond_Lbeam}, we consider the L-beam problem, which has been treated as a benchmark in previous studies \cite{duysinx1998topology, le2010stress, ogawa2022topology}.

+First, several numerical examples are presented in which the p-norm of the von Mises stress defined in (\ref{eq:pn}) is minimized as the objective function to verify the validity of the stress constraint defined in (\ref{eq:dif_Gs}).
+We formulate the minimization of p-norm of the von Mises stress as follows: